 Unless you have been living UNDER A ROCK for the last decade you’ve probably heard of Game Of Thrones?
 Yes of course you have!

-Well, you may or may not be aware that significant parts of the show are filmed in Northern Ireland.
-Visit some of the locations used in the show on a day tour and step into your favourite characters shoes!
+Well, you may or may not be aware that significant parts of the show were filmed in Northern Ireland.

 Maybe not literally step into their shoes, but you do get to dress up as a member of the Night’s Watch.
 And wield a sword… That’s pretty cool too.